microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

                uint32_t stride);

   // Loads a cooperative matrix using OpCooperativeMatrixLoadKHR from
-  // data[index] using the given memory layout, stride, and memory access mask.
+  // data[index] using the given memory layout, stride, and memory access
-  // No memory access bits are added to the mask.
-Since the memory is readonly,
+  // operands.
+No memory access bits are added to the operands.
+Since the memory
-  // there should be no need.
+  // is readonly, there should be no need.
   //
   // The layout and stride will be passed to the SPIR-V instruction as is.
 The
   // precise meaning can be found in the specification for
   // SPV_KHR_cooperative_matrix.
-  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+  template <uint32_t memoryAccessOperands, CooperativeMatrixLayout layout,
             class Type>
   static CooperativeMatrix Load(StructuredBuffer<Type> data, uint32_t index,
                                 uint32_t stride);

-  // Same as above, but uses MemoryAccessMaskNone for the memory access mask. template <CooperativeMatrixLayout layout, class Type>
+  // Same as above, but uses MemoryAccessMaskNone for the memory access
+  // operands.
+  template <CooperativeMatrixLayout layout, class Type>
   static CooperativeMatrix Load(StructuredBuffer<Type> data, uint32_t index,
                                 uint32_t stride);